hemanthjamili/CaptainSheet/README.md

 ### Prerequisites

-1. Your local system mush have JDK1.8
-2. Docker must be installed in your machine.
+1. Docker must be installed in your machine.

 ### Getting Started